-London Tube attack station reopens amid manhunt
+London Tube attack: Arrest made as terror threat raised

 Trump: 'We have to be tougher'

-US President Donald Trump told reporters in the White House Rose Garden on Friday that "we have to be tougher and we have to be smarter" in dealing with the terrorist threat.
+US President Donald Trump told reporters in the White House Rose Garden on Friday that "we have to be tougher, and we have to be smarter" in dealing with the terrorist threat.

 Later, speaking to members of the United States Air Force at Joint Base Andrews near Washington, Trump said "radical Islamic terrorism" would be eradicated.